Asian shares mixed after China cuts key rate, Japan GDP up - KTVZ

 South Korean markets were closed for a holiday.

-Bangkok’s SET index edged 0.1% lower.
-The Thai government reported the economy expanded at a 0.7% quarterly pace in April-June, slowing from 1.1% growth in the first quarter of the year.
+Bangkok’s SET index rose 0.4% after the Thai government reported the economy expanded at a 0.7% quarterly pace in April-June, slowing from 1.1% growth in the first quarter of the year.

 Tourism has rebounded after two years of tight controls to fight COVID-19, but only to about a quarter of the pre-pandemic level.